MaikelVeen/branch/README.md

 branch login
 ```

+---
-### Create branch
+## Create a branch

-To create a branch based on a Jira issue you can run the following command:
+To create a branch based on a ticket you can run the following command:

 ```bash
 branch c -k=key
 ```

-The `k` argument corresponds to the issue key.
+The `k` argument corresponds to the key/identifier of the ticket/issue.
 Please not that your working tree must be clean for the command to succeed, untracked files are ignored at the moment!